• Skip to primary navigation

 Equipment

-• Stand mixer with a whisk, hand mixer or whisk for diplomat cream
+- Stand mixer with a whisk attachment or a hand mixer

 Ingredients